What is GST?

 - Inclusion of the concept of ‘declared goods of special importance’ as per the Indian Constitution.

 - Will levy integrated Goods and Services Tax on inter-State transactions of goods and services.

 - Will levy additional tax of 1% on supply of goods in inter-State trade which will be collected by the Government of India for a period of two years and will be allocated to the states from where the supply comes.

 - Petroleum and petroleum products and alcohol have been kept out of the reach of GST.

 - The act will have two constituents - Central GST charged by the Centre and State GST charged by the states.
-But, in case of inter-state trade or commerce, only the Centre will levy tax and collect Goods and Service Tax, and the tax collected would be divided between the Centre and the State as per the provision made in the parliament.
+But, in case of inter-state trade or commerce, only the Centre will levy tax and collect Goods and Services Tax, and the tax collected would be divided between the Centre and the State as per the provision made in the parliament.

 - Also an additional tax of 1% on inter-state trade in goods and services will be imposed and collected by the Centre and provided to the states for two years to compensate the loss ( of any) faced by the states for implementing the GST.

 - A Goods and Services Tax Council will be created to address the issues relating to goods and services tax and give recommendations to the Union and the States on areas such as rates, exemption list and threshold limits.
 The GST Council will constitute of the Union Finance Minister as chairman followed by the Minister –in-charge of Finance or Taxation or any other Minister nominated by each State Government.
 The GST Council will function under the Chairmanship of the Union Finance Minister and it will be a joint forum of the Centre and the States.

 It is expected that the creation of the Goods and Services Tax act and its implementation will have a great impact on various aspects of business in India by changing the traditional pattern of pricing the products and services.